akashd2022/Podcast-main/README.md

 - Retrieves podcasts metadata from the network.
 - Allows background playback using a foreground service.
 - Media style notifications.
-- Uses a `MediaBrowserService` to control and expose the current media session.
+- Uses a MediaBrowserService to control and expose the current media session.
 - Controls the current playback state with actions such as: play/pause, skip to next/previous, shuffle, repeat and stop.
-- Supports offline playback using `CacheDataSource` from `ExoPlayer`.
+- Supports offline playback using CacheDataSource from ExoPlayer.
 - Process images to find its color palette using Palette API.

 ## Libraries